awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-studio-end-to-end.md

 1. Choose the file browser icon \( ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/icons/File_browser_squid.png) \)\.

-1. Navigate to `amazon-sagemaker-examples/aws_sagemaker_studio_getting_started`\.
+1. Navigate to `amazon-sagemaker-examples/aws_sagemaker_studio/getting_started`\.

 1. Choose **xgboost\_customer\_churn\_studio\.ipynb**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio_notebook.png)

 ## Keep Track of Machine Learning Experiments<a name="studio-tour-experiments"></a>

 Organize, track, compare, and evaluate your machine learning experiments with Amazon SageMaker Experiments\.
 When you create a training job in Amazon SageMaker, you can include code that creates a *trial* for the job and associates the trial with an experiment\.
 You can then use Amazon SageMaker Studio to organize and track your experiments\.
-For more information about how to use Amazon SageMaker Experiments, see [Track and Evaluate a Model Training Experiment](experiments-mnist.md)\.
+For more information about how to use Amazon SageMaker Experiments, see [Track and compare trials in Amazon SageMaker Studio](experiments-mnist.md)\.

 **To create an experiment with training trials**